 You might have noticed that I said “if you’ve made it until that point”.
 The reality is that most of our fellow citizens will not make it until Martial law is declared.
 Civil unrest will become a nightmare for some.
 When the streets get full of people, there will be destruction of propriety and there will be violence against others.
 If a disaster strikes, its ripple effect will cause the human factor to become unstable and unpredictable.
 Certain elements of society can’t wait for something to happen, to be able to victimize others by looting and other criminal activity, under the cover of the survival pretext.
 It is funny how during a disaster the food remains almost untouched and the liquor, tobacco and electronics vanish first.
 I can’t understand how an Ipad will help you survive more than bread and water, but maybe I’m just being judgmental.

 Regardless how it will all go down when a disaster strikes, make sure you have your bug out bags fully packed and ready to go.
-Leaving a heavily populated area should be your first option in case of disaster and especially if civil unrest starts boiling.
+Leaving a heavily populated area should be your first option in case of disaster.
+Especially if civil unrest starts boiling.

 Related article: Items you need in your 72 hours bag

 If you decide to stay, fortify your home by covering windows and doors.
 Although it’s recommended to take precautionary measures before a disasters strikes, you can have everything ready to board up your windows and doors, and do it once the time comes.
-Criminals like to take the path of least resistance and once they realize you have prepared and you can put up a good fight, they will hopefully move on to find a less prepared victim.
+Criminals like to take the path of least resistance.
+Once they realize you have prepared and you can put up a good fight, they will hopefully move on to find a less prepared victim.

 Related article: Home Defense at it’s finest